psyjulga/petbook-project/README.md

 # PETBOOK PROJECT

 - **Final Fullstack Project** for the Masterschool Web Development program
-- **Tech Stack:** React, Redux, JavaScript, Typescript, Node, Express, PostgreSQL, Jest
+- **Tech Stack:** React, Redux, JavaScript, Typescript, NodeJS, Express, PostgreSQL, Jest

 After two backend courses with an image API project and a shopping app API project, where we used NodeJS, Express, Typescript and Jest, we combined our knowledge of front- and backend development to build a fullstack project.
 The very last - the final Masterschool project.
 Petbook is a facebook for pet owners - come and create an account yourself! 🐹